 To be eligible for a “Get Ready” Grant, applicants must:

-- Have not previously received a Get Ready Grant.
+- Not have received a Get Ready Grant in 2023

 WHAT IS CONSIDERED A "CRAFT DISCIPLINE"?